Privacy and Credit Reporting

 Where there is a report made by a credit provider to a CRA about an overdue payment and the consumer subsequently makes the payment, the payment is recorded but the default remains on the consumer’s file for a period of 5 years.

 When a consumer asks for an amendment to be made to a credit report, the CRA is required to address the request “promptly” and if possible make the amendment sought.
-If the change cannot be made, the CRA is required to advise the consumer of the right to have a statement included in the report (as long as the statement is not too long).
+If the change cannot be made, the CRA is required to advise the consumer of the right to have a statement regarding the request to amend the report included in the report (as long as the statement is not too long).
 The CRA is then required to include the statement on the file within 30 days of the request by the consumer.

 A consumer also has the option of approaching the credit provider to ask for an amendment to be made.
 If a dispute arises regarding the amendment sought by the consumer, the consumer can raise the dispute with the credit provider’s internal dispute resolution service, and then if not satisfactorily resolved, the credit provider’s external dispute resolution service.
 However, currently not all credit providers who are eligible to report overdue payments are required to be members of dispute resolution services and it is best to check with the organisation.

 If a consumer cannot resolve a problem with the conduct of the CRA relating to a credit file, a dispute can be raised in a similar manner, and CRAs are also members of external dispute resolution services.
-Further assistance may also be obtained from the Officer of Privacy Commissioner.
+Further assistance may also be obtained from the Office of the Information Commissioner.